The Encyclopedia of American Songs and Musicals

 Then you get a little kiss...

-The sequence which starts most conventionally in a falsely naive register soon intensifies until a brat in nappies and a capricious weather definitely come to disrupt the soft harmony which prevails between the regular customers of the park.
+The sequence which starts most conventionally in a falsely naive register soon intensifies until a brat in nappies and a capricious weather definitely come to disrupt the soft harmony that prevails between the regular customers of the park.
 Some instants become then very daring, even "naughty", as when the kid decidedly precocious raises a curtain behind which young women got soaked by the rain appear undressing in shadows, that even when they hastily take a staircase up unveiling by the way a discreet lingerie.
 The final in which Dick Powell cuts using an open box that gave him the mischievous toddler the metallic corset supposed to protect virtuous Ruby Keeler is a true snook to the most devious supporters of Puritanism.

 Faced with this flood of provocations, these will eventually have the last word by imposing a rigorous censorship Code (Hays Code).
 But in the meantime, the audacity of Busby Berkeley seems without limit.

 N.B.
 Ruby Keeler carries out solo her little tap-dance routine.
 Was it originally well planned or is Dick Powell so bad in this discipline to save as much?
-It is necessary to say that she possesses a very energetic personal technique.
-She hammers the ground in a quite catchy singular way, far from the fluidity which characterizes Fred Astaire.
+It is necessary to say that she owns a very energetic personal technique.
+She hammers the ground in a quite catchy singular way, far from the fluidity that characterizes Fred Astaire.
 It is certainly her very personal footwork which, somewhere, makes of her a so appreciated artist.

 The facetious toddler is none other than Billy Barty, the most famous dwarf of Hollywood who is already 9 years old at the moment.
 (He will notably be the hero of Willow, released in 1988).